Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/index.md

 # com.unity.perception
 The Perception package provides a toolkit for generating large-scale datasets for perception-based machine learning training and validation.
 It is focused on capturing ground truth for camera-based use cases for now and will ultimately expand to other forms of sensors and machine learning tasks.

-> com.unity.perception is in active development.
+> Perception is in active development.
 Its features and API are subject to significant change as development progresses.

 [Installation instructions](SetupSteps.md)